vuejs/vue-cli/docs/guide/deployment.md

 You can now access your project on `https://<YOUR-PROJECT-ID>.firebaseapp.com`.

-Please refer on the [Firebase Documentation](https://firebase.google.com/docs/hosting/deploying) for more details.
+Please refer to the [Firebase Documentation](https://firebase.google.com/docs/hosting/deploying) for more details.

 ### Now